ferparra/My-Readwise/pages/Tweets From Gergely Orosz (highlights).md

 	  Incredible how this seems to have remained constant over decades:

 	  ![](https://pbs.twimg.com/media/FRmU6IcXEAEAZfi.jpg) ([View Tweet](https://twitter.com/GergelyOrosz/status/1520410081103335424))
-	- Every time I post a diagram about how big tech works - with a PRD/ERD process -, someone outside big tech shows up and assumes This Looks Like Waterfall Thus This Is Bad.
+	- Every time I post a #diagram about how big tech works - with a [[PRD]]/ERD process -, someone outside big tech shows up and assumes This Looks Like Waterfall Thus This Is Bad.

 	  Buddy.